-- 1. Axle nut

-- 2. Locknut

-- To tighten the drive chain, turn the drive chain slack adjusting bolt on each side of the swingarm in direction (a).
-To loosen the drive chain, turn the adjusting bolt on each side of the swingarm in direction (b), and then push the rear wheel forward.
+- Loosen the locknut at each end of the swingarm, and then loosen the axle nut and the brake caliper bracket bolt. - To tighten the drive chain, turn the drive chain slack adjusting nut at each end of the swingarm in direction (a).
+To loosen the drive chain, turn the adjusting nut at each end of the swingarm in direction (b), and then push the rear wheel forward.

-Using the alignment marks on each side of the swingarm, make sure that both drive chain pullers are in the same position for proper wheel alignment.
+Using the alignment marks on each drive chain puller, make sure that both chain pullers are in the same position for proper wheel alignment.